raszpl/FIC-486-GAC-2-Cache-Module/README.md

 2/4/2024: Very VIP, only about 50% there at the moment.

-2/4/2024: ~80%, 0 drc errors, 62 violations.
+2/5/2024: ~80%, 0 drc errors, 62 violations.
 Still bad footprints and I havent gotten around to fixing power/ground pins.
 Whats left is figuring LS244 address buffering mapping, TAG ram address and output pins to edge mapping, WE/CE/OE mapping to edge.

+2/6/2024: 90% there, 0 errors 18 warnings.
+Just a couple tracks left.